halolimat/LNEx/README.md

-# DisasterRecord - Deployment
+# LNExAPI - Deployment

-DisasterRecord is a platform for disaster relief, coordination and response.
-DisasterRecord utilzes LNEx (which requires [Photon OSM](https://github.com/komoot/photon)).
+LNExAPI is a tool used to extract location names from text.
+LNEx utilizes [Photon OSM](https://github.com/komoot/photon).
 Please ensure you have installed or have access to a deployment of Photon OSM.

 ### Technology